CodeGator/CG.Purple/BACKLOG.md

 ### Hosted Services

-* The process director needs loads of refactoring.

-* Need to finish the logic for the MessageProcessingService

 * Need to test everything related to this service.

 ### Services

-* SignalR needs to move to CG.Purple.Host.Services.

 * Need to design and build the REST controllers.

-* There is a problem in the mime type/file type edit dialogs where we're getting duplicate key errors when we shouldn't be.

 ### Other Integrations